-- Assess the nature and circumstances of the allegation - Address immediate physical safety and emotional well-being of the parties - Provide the complainant with an explanation of the procedural options - Discuss the complainant's expressed preference for manner of resolution and any barriers to proceeding - Explain the University's policy prohibiting retaliation - Provide the complainant with information about on and off-campus resources, if necessary - Notify the complainant of the right to contact law enforcement and seek medical treatment, if a sexual assault or sexual violence has occurred. - Notify the complainant of the importance of preservation of evidence, if a sexual assault or sexual violence has occurred - Notify the complainant of the range of interim accommodations, if necessary - Assess the reported conduct for the need for a timely warning under the Clery Act - Ensure the report is entered into the University's daily crime log, if applicable.
+- Assess the nature and circumstances of the allegation - Address immediate physical safety and emotional well-being of the parties - Provide a written notification which will include: - o Information about on and off-campus resources - o The right to contact law enforcement and seek medical treatment - o The importance of preservation of evidence - o An explanation of the rights and options under the Title IX disciplinary process - The range of interim supportive measures

+- Discuss the Complainant's expressed preference for manner of resolution and any barriers to proceeding - Provide information on how to obtain orders of protection issued by a criminal, civil, or tribal court - Explain the University's policy prohibiting retaliation - Assess the reported conduct for the need for a timely warning under the Clery Act - Ensure the report is entered into the University's daily crime log, if applicable.

-Supportive Measures
+B. Interim Supportive Measures